The Micro-Nation of Brunei

 Housing an estimated 20,000 people, Kampong Ayer is made up of 28 water villages and is considered to be the largest water village in the world.
 Locals like to call it “Asia’s Venice.”
 I’d never visited a water village before so this was a totally new experience for me.
 There were floating schools, mosques and even gas stations.
 Transport is by personal watercraft or water taxi.

-The two California doctors I’d met the day before had stopped over in Brunei on their way to Kota Kinabalu and done a boat tour that included a home visit.
+The two California doctors I’d met the day before had stopped over in Brunei on their way to Kota Kinabalu, and done a boat tour that included a home visit.
 They showed me pictures of the interior that featured flat screen TVs and ornate furnishings.
-So, I suspect many of the ramshackle exteriors are deceiving.
+Based on their pictures, I suspect many of the ramshackle exteriors are deceiving.

 The Omar Ali Saifuddien Mosque was built in 1958 and is named for Brunei’s 28th sultan.
-The 145ft minaret makes it the tallest building in the central city and it’s not likely to be outdone anytime soon.
+The 145-foot minaret makes it the tallest building in the central city and it’s not likely to be outdone anytime soon.
 In fact, rumor has it that plans for the nearby Bank of Brunei building originally exceeded this height until the sultan ordered the top floor removed.